eclipse-archived/orion.server/README.md

 Contributing
 ------------

 Orion source code is available in a GitHub repository.
-For complete details on getting the source and getting setup to develop Orion, see the [Orion wiki](http://wiki.eclipse.org/Orion/Getting_the_source).
+For complete details on getting the source and getting setup to develop Orion see the [Orion wiki](http://wiki.eclipse.org/Orion/Getting_the_source).

 Bug reports and patches are welcome in [bugzilla](https://bugs.eclipse.org/bugs/enter_bug.cgi?product=Orion), you can also open pull requests directly against the [repository on GitHub](https://github.com/eclipse/orion.server).